jayventi/convert_csv_2_flare/README.md

 ##[D3 Zoomable Treemap of Directory Space Usage](https://jayventi.github.io/convert_csv_2_flare/index.html)##

 ### Description ###
 This is a tool to produce a D3 zoomable treemap visualization of directory space utilization and a data file conversion utility to support the D3 graphics.
-The general idea is to ultimately build a utility which monitors ongoing space utilization from a flat file data store systems.
-This is part of a two-part project the first part [storagestats](https://github.com/jayventi/storagestats). calculates space usage on a per file type basis which is configurable, and produce a a csv output file containing usage statistics.
-This utility converts the csv to a flare json format which is consumed by the D3 treatment provided by bbb at url.
-The conversion utility is written in Pyhon and the interactive D3 graphic is provided as the index.html based on the original [D3 zoomable treemap graph](http://mbostock.github.io/d3/talk/20111018/treemap.html).
+The general idea is to ultimately build a utility which monitors ongoing space utilization from a flat file data store systems. convert_csv_2_flare is part of a two-part project the first part [storagestats](https://github.com/jayventi/storagestats) calculates space usage on a per file type basis which is configurable, and produce a CSV output file containing usage statistics.
+This utility converts the CSV to a flare json format which is consumed by the D3 treemap.
+The D3 treemap graphic index.html is based on Mike Bostock's original [D3 zoomable treemap graph](http://mbostock.github.io/d3/talk/20111018/treemap.html).

-These are building blocks which are intended to be used in a dashboard setting where the basic storagestats utility would run in a Cron script generate updated csv data files which would be consumed by a dynamic site to produce the D3 graphics.
+These are building blocks which are intended to be used in a dashboard setting where the storagestats utility would run in a Cron script generate updated CSV data files which would be consumed by a dynamic site to produce the D3 graphics.

 The example graphic shows the space utilization for the open source phpmyadmin4.1.14 project.

 ###Overview Of Workflow###

-The workflow starts with the generation of the csv storage statistics datafile.
-This files is produced by the commandline utility storagestats.py which resides in the [storagestats](https://github.com/jayventi/storagestats) repository.
-See the projects readme file for commandline parameters.
+The workflow starts with the generation of the CSV storage statistics datafile.
+This file is produced by the command line utility storagestats.py which resides in the [storagestats](https://github.com/jayventi/storagestats) repository.
+See the project's readme file for command line parameters.

-The convert_csv_2_flare.py program fully converts the csv to the D3 flare json file form. this utility consumes the csv and produces a fair json file.
+The convert_csv_2_flare.py program fully converts the CSV to the D3 flare json file form.
+This utility consumes the CSV and produces a flair json file.
 The utility is configurable by setting the parameters in the main() method see below for details.

 The D3 treemap graphic is produced by the [index.html](https://jayventi.github.io/convert_csv_2_flare/index.html) file.

 ####Converting CSV Data File to Treemap Flare Json format####
-Conversion is performed by the single file convert_csv_2_flare.py utility. consists of a single object with a main method which orchestrates conversion configurable by five main parameters.
+Conversion is performed by the single file utility convert_csv_2_flare.py. convert_csv_2_flare.py consists of a single object with a main() method which orchestrates conversion configurable by five main parameters.
 It is executed the command line as:
     python convert_csv_2_flare.py

 ##### Main Procedure Parameters #####